LBCrion/sfwbar/doc/sfwbar.rst

   I.e. "800" for 800 pixels or "50%" for 50% of screen size

 halign = <alignment>
-  specified horizonal alignment of the bar if the bar occupies less than 100% of the monitor.
+  specified horizontal alignment of the bar if the bar occupies less than 100% of the monitor.
 The valid values are `start`, `center`, `end`;

 valign = <alignment>